Focrult/SQL-Employee-Tracker/README.md

 Here is an application that enables its user to view, and manage their companies departments, employee roles, and employees.
 This application strongly utilises the SQL package.

 ### Files modified
 For this project I have been tasked to create files from scratch and ensure the application follows the criteria.
-This includes several sql files, db.js and server.js.
+Including several sql files and js files, each with a unique purpose to perform tasks.

 ### Challenges
 There have been several challenges that I encountered throughout the making of this application.
 However, a major takeaway is me getting used to the SQL syntax and implementing it properly for the tables to be displayed properly.
 After much trial and error, it was resolved.